 - In the beginning, most patients with advanced disease will respond to certain types of chemotherapy (platinum- and paclitaxel-based), but eventually the disease tends to become resistant to chemotherapy, returning in about 85 percent of those women.
 Tumors usually reappear within two years of surgery and chemotherapy.
 Once that happens, a cure is very unlikely.

-To reduce the prevalence of ovarian cancer and increase survival rates, the University of Pittsburgh Cancer Institute (UPCI) and the Roswell Park Cancer Institute (RPCI) Ovarian Cancer SPORE is focused on:
+To reduce the prevalence of ovarian cancer and increase survival rates, UPMC Hillman Cancer Center and the Roswell Park Cancer Institute (RPCI) Ovarian Cancer SPORE is focused on:

 - New ways to harness the patient's own immune system to increase the effectiveness of treatments given after the patient is newly diagnosed or after the disease has returned;